indytechcook/indytechcook/about.markdown

 layout: default
 title: Neil Hastings
 ---
 I'm just an ordinary guy with an ordinary up bringing who wants to be extraordinary.
+Follow me on my journey through life as I look for how to improve myself and the world around me.

+You can contact me via email or find me on Github, Bitbucket, Twitter

+If you want to see my resume, checkout [my LinkedIn profile](http://www.linkedin.com/in/neilhastings/) as it will be the most up to date.